Distributed Optimal Coverage Control in Multi-agent Systems: Known and Unknown Environments: Simulation Results

-In the third scenario, the performance of the proposed method is investigated in the environment with separated information areas.
+In this scenario, the performance of the proposed method is investigated in the environment with separated information areas.
 For this purpose, two separated information areas are modeled using the following vector $\mathbf{a}$:

-{The proposed method, as shown in Fig. \ref{fig7}(c), distributes agents across two regions with higher density functions, while the Voronoi-based method introduced by \cite{bullo4} places most of the agents in a area with zero density function.} Clearly, as shown in Fig. \ref{fig7}(d), the cost generated by the proposed method is much less than the Voronoi-based method.
-The results of the considered scenarios show that the proposed method effectively distributes agents in the environment, and creates a low cost compared to the Voronoi-based method.
+The proposed method, as shown in Fig. \ref{fig7}(c), distributes agents across two regions with higher density functions, while the Voronoi-based method introduced by \cite{bullo4} places most of the agents in a area with zero density function.
+Clearly, as shown in Fig. \ref{fig7}(d), the cost generated by the proposed method is much less than the Voronoi-based method.
+The results of the considered scenarios show that the proposed method effectively distributes agents in the environment, incurs a final cost that is $80\%$ lower than the Voronoi-based approach.